 Dandelion leaves are an important part of a detox because of their diuretic action, and unique because they do not leach out potassium, an important electrolyte mineral.
 The nutritious leaves are a good source of vitamins A, B, C and zinc.
 Although dandelion can be bitter, it’s the bitterness that helps to stimulate the liver and gallbladder, thereby improving digestion.

 By far one of my favorite herbs, red clover is incredible for cleansing the blood.
 The flowers have the ability to carry waste out of the bloodstream, making this herb a valuable part of a detoxification protocol.

-Red clover is also a powerful tonic, helping to assist in toxin breakdown within the lymphatic system.
 Its expectorant properties are also great for individuals needing lung support.
 However, make sure to do your research, as red clover is only appropriate in certain forms and amounts.

 3. Stinging Nettle